EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

   Feature_Option: "value"
 ```

-In the same manner, environment variables with the `PLUGINS` section have been changed.
+Similarly, environment variables with the `PLUGINS` section have been changed.
 From this:

 ```bash
 EVENTSTORE__PLUGINS__FEATURE_NAME__FEATURE_OPTION="value"